camunda-community-hub/camunda-8-helm-profiles/docker/gateway-with-3-brokers/README.md

 # Camunda 8 docker-compose profile

-This is a docker-compose file that will deploy a Zeebe Gateway + 3 Zeebe Brokers
+This is a sample docker-compose file that will deploy a Zeebe Gateway + 3 Zeebe Brokers.
+This is meant for demonstration and experimentation.
+Additional Camunda docker-compose files can be found at [https://github.com/camunda/camunda-platform](https://github.com/camunda/camunda-platform).

-For official Camunda Docker Compose files, please visit [https://github.com/camunda/camunda-platform](https://github.com/camunda/camunda-platform).

 # Usage

 To use this file, make sure you have [docker](https://docs.docker.com/compose/) installed.
 Open a terminal, `cd` into this directory, and then run `make`

 The containers will take a few minutes to start.
-Use `make health` to check their status as they start up.
+Use `make status` to check their health as they start up.
 When the environment is fully ready, each container should report a `healthy` status.

 ![](healthy_containers.png)

-Verify that you can connect to the environment using `zbctl` like so:
+Verify that you can connect to the environment using `zbctl`:

 ```shell
 zbctl --insecure status